 - We maintain a caseload of 60 to 100 eminent domain cases at all times

-- We have clients in or have handled cases in 18 states around the country
+- We have clients in or have handled cases in over 25 states across the country

 - We have addressed a wide variety of property valuation issues: